 Dog owners in Texas must do a few things in order to keep themselves, others, and their furry friends safe.
 When they are out with their dog in a public space other than a designated dog park, the dog must be on the leash.
 Additionally, they must teach their dog to heel or stay and furnish them with a muzzle if they prove to be especially dangerous.
 Dogs are allowed to be off-leash when contained by a fence on private property or when they are in a designated dog park with other dogs and dog owners.
 The onus is on the owner of the dog to know whether or not their pet is violent or dangerous and to act accordingly when taking them in public.

 While many dogs are well-behaved and live up to their moniker of “Man’s Best Friend,” some dogs can be quite violent, especially when they feel threatened.
 If you are attacked by a dog that is unleashed, it is important to be familiar with the pet leash laws in TX so that you know your options should you want to take any legal action.
 However, if you suffered a truly serious injury and were required to seek medical attention, it may be worthwhile to consult with a personal injury lawyer so that you can be educated on your options.

-If you have been attacked by a dog in Texas, the first thing you should do is ask the contact information of the owner and then seek medical attention.
-Contact our experienced lawyers at Herrman & Herrman and get a free consultation so we can review your case.
+If you have been attacked by a dog in Texas, the first thing you should do is ask for the contact information of the owner and then seek medical attention.
+Contact our experienced animal attacks lawyers at Herrman & Herrman and get a free consultation so we can review your case.
 We can walk you through your legal options